ChimeHQ/Neon/README.md

 A highlighting theme is really just a mapping from semantic labels to styles.
 Token data sources apply the semantic labels and the `TextSystemInterface` uses those labels to look up styling.

 This separation makes it very easy for you to do this look-up in a way that makes the most sense for whatever theming formats you'd like to support.
 This is also a convenient spot to adapt/modify the semantic labels coming from your data sources into a normalized form.

-### TextKit Integration

-In a traditional `NSTextStorage`-backed system (TextKit 1 and 2), it can be challenging to achieve flicker-free on-keypress highlighting.
-You need to know when a text change has been processed by enough of the system that styling is possible.
-This point in the text change lifecycle is not natively supported by `NSTextStorage` or `NSLayoutManager`.
-It requires an `NSTextStorage` subclass.
-Such a subclass, `TSYTextStorage` is available in [TextStory](https://github.com/ChimeHQ/TextStory).

-But, even that isn't quite enough unfortunately.
-You still need to precisely control the timing of invalidation and styling.
-This is where `RangeInvalidationBuffer` comes in.

-I have not yet figured out a way to do this with TextKit 2, and it may not be possible without new API.

 ## Usage